-Introduction: How to Take Great Photos With an IPhone
+Introduction: Take Great Photos With an IPhone

 Most of us carry a smartphone with us everywhere these days, so it's important to know how to use your smartphone camera to take great photos!
 I've only had a smartphone for a couple years, and I've loved having a decent camera to document things I'm doing or take quick photos to remember something I've seen that I want to recreate.